-Seattle's Child asked Cynthia Lair, local author of Feeding the Young Athlete: Sports Nutrition Made Easy for Players, Parents and Coaches (Readers to Eaters, 2012), to write about a few of the many important topics covered in her informative book.
-Here is what she had to say about the importance of refueling after a big game:
+Food for athletes: Seattle’s Child asked Cynthia Lair, local author of Feeding the Young Athlete: Sports Nutrition Made Easy for Players, Parents and Coaches (Readers to Eaters, 2017), to write about a few of the many important topics covered in her informative book.
+Here is what she had to say about the importance of refueling after a big game.

 A lot of muscle fuel is expended during a physical match of any sort and it must be replenished.
 Understanding how to rebuild the body’s fuel is crucial to the next performance.
 Though there is a bit a science involved, the concept is easy to understand and even easier to implement!

-Easy-to-make snack or dessert.
-Impress your friends.
-We make this in our classes at Bastyr frequently and the students love them because they're easy to carry in your backpack.
+An easy-to-make snack or dessert.
+Impress your friends!
+We made this in our classes at Bastyr University frequently and the students loved them because they’re easy to carry in a backpack.
 A stellar post-game snack.

 ¾ cup pecans

 ¼ cup shredded coconut

 - Place pecans on a cookie sheet and bake/toast for about 10 minutes, until they begin to give off aroma.

 - Zest the orange with a microplaner or zester.
 Set asides the orange.

 - Put toasted nuts, orange zest, dates, salt, cinnamon, miso and maple syrup in food processor.
 Pulse until you have an even, mealy texture.

 - Remove the food processor blade.
 With moist hands, roll the mixture into 1-inch balls.